Ziverbey Villa

-The Ziverbey Villa (Ziverbey Köşkü) is a villa in Erenköy, Istanbul which was used as an interrogation center after the 1971 coup d'état.
+The Ziverbey Villa (Ziverbey Köşkü) was a villa in Erenköy, Istanbul which was used as an interrogation center after the 1971 coup d'état.
 It was used by the Special Warfare Department and others associated with the Counter-Guerrilla.
 Those detained were mostly associated with the left; the 12 March 1971 coup was alleged to be a counter-coup against a planned 9 March communist coup.

 History

 1971 military memorandum

 The mastermind behind Ziverbey interrogations was brigadier general Memduh Ünlütürk, working under lieutenant General Turgut Sunalp, who was reporting to the Commander of First Army, General Faik Türün.
 The latter two generals were Korean War veterans who had served in the Operations Department (Harekât Dairesi).
 The interrogation techniques they used in Ziverbey were inspired by what they had seen done to Korean and Chinese POWs during the Korean War.
 Prisoners were bound and blinded.

 Our interrogation technique was "special".
 Our men were special...
 An incorrigible communist alleged that she was raped with a truncheon.
 Pardon my saying so, but would our 20-21 year old stout boys need a truncheon?
 It defies all logic.
 As far as I know, the prisoners were merely slapped around.